cybertraining-dsc/fa20-523-337/project/project.md

 	-	OperatingSystem

-		Windows is still the popular operating system among the Google Store visitors among the desktop users.
-However, among the mobile users, what's interesting is, almost equal number of ios users (slightly lower) as android users access google play store.
+		Windows is the popular operating system among the desktop users.
+However, among the mobile users, what's interesting is, almost equal number of ios users (slightly lower) as android users accessed google play store.
+The reason why this is interesting is because, google play store is primarily used by android users and ios users almost always use Apple Store for downloading apps to their mobile devices.
+So it is interesting to know, almost equal number of ios users visit google store as well.

 		![OperatingSystem](https://github.com/cybertraining-dsc/fa20-523-337/raw/main/project/images/device_operating_system.png)